dickydns/dickydns/README.md

 👨‍💻 About Me

-I'm a Backend Engineer with 5+ years of experience building and maintaining backend systems and RESTful APIs.
+Backend Engineer with 5+ years of experience building scalable backend applications using Node.js ( NestJS, Fastify, Express.js), Laravel, and CodeIgniter.
+Skilled in designing RESTful APIs, API Gateway architecture (Kong), and secure authentication using JWT, RBAC, and ABAC.
+Familiar with Docker, CI/CD pipelines, RabbitMQ, Redis caching, and VPS deployment

-I enjoy building reliable backend systems, solving technical problems, and exploring new technologies.

 Currently, I'm open to new opportunities as: